blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **I want to** transfer the request to another organization if the request concerns data I transfered to another organization or data I got from another organization

-**because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transfered the user's data to or I got the user's data from to also delete the data
+**because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transfered the user's data to or I got the user's data from, to also delete the data

 ## 07-3 Organization using Local Privacy request capture service